aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/imeshconvertible/_index.md

 ---
 title: IMeshConvertible
 second_title: Aspose.3D for Java API Reference
-description: Entities that implemented this interface can be converted to com.aspose.threed.Mesh
+description: Entities that implemented this interface can be converted to
 type: docs
 weight: 221
 url: /java/com.aspose.threed/imeshconvertible/